the-cr-smp/server-config/README.md

 # server-config

-A repo containing Fabric mod packs for The Coding Realm Minecraft Server
+A repo containing server configs for The Coding Realm Minecraft Server

 ## Additional Info: